-- Increase awareness on the strong interrelation between online and offline adolescent functioning, pointing to the mutual interactivity of the two in generating adaptive and maladaptive adolescent online behaviours and outcomes.
-This would introduce a more holistic approach in promoting adaptive Internet use, with focus on incorporating offline engagement. - Increase awareness on the emerged notion that on the Internet adolescents "navigate developmental pathways": the Internet offers opportunities to express and negotiate pivotal age-specific "tasks" (identity, knowledge, and connection to peers). - Treat Internet over-engagement as potentially adaptive and avoid focusing recommendations on restrictive practices, such as restricting time or content of Internet use.
+- Increase awareness on the strong interrelation between online and offline adolescent functioning, pointing to the mutual interactivity of the two contexts of development in generating adaptive and maladaptive adolescent online behaviours and outcomes.
+This would introduce a more holistic approach in promoting adaptive Internet use with a focus on the entirety of adolescent functioning, while incorporating offline engagement. - Increase awareness on the emerged notion that on the Internet adolescents "navigate developmental pathways": the Internet offers opportunities to express and negotiate pivotal age-specific "tasks" - identity, knowledge, and connection to peers. - "What type of users am I?"
+Increase awareness of the motives and ways of using the Internet by presenting the four types of Digital Outcomes and asking adolescents to identity their own type.

-- Start with the positive and adaptive potential, namely facilitation of adolescent life in academic and social functioning and in satisfying normative affective (sense of belonging) and cognitive needs (need for information and exploration). - Proceed to explain with what could constitute maladaptive Internet use, focusing on how Internet use may turn into a problem in adolescence.
-Present the possible losses experienced by some adolescents (those "stuck online"). - Present adaptive strategies employed by "real" adolescents (demographics included) showing how some adolescents "juggle" online use while also managing offline responsibilities.
-For youth this may be done by acknowledging developmental challenges as increasingly perplexing ("juggling life") while focusing on behavioural strategies that can be employed towards handling them; the latter should include self-monitoring, and prioritizing.
-Real examples of how adolescents actually do (with verbatim quotes) can be provided. - Counter-present maladaptive strategies and processes, stressing neglecting the offline world as one (again through real examples). - Shift the responsibility of "good practice" to the adolescents themselves, conveying the message that as they mature and attain more independence (online and offline), likewise they need to take on more responsibility and awareness of their online behaviours.
-The notion of diminished parental control (in childhood) gradually shifting to increased adolescent self-control can be elaborated, and practices facilitating this process can be presented.
+- Treat Internet over-engagement as potentially adaptive and avoid focusing recommendations on restrictive practices, such as restricting time or content of Internet use. - Start with the positive and adaptive potential, namely facilitation of adolescent life in academic and social functioning and in satisfying normative affective (sense of belonging) and cognitive needs (need for information and exploration). - Proceed to explain what could constitute maladaptive Internet use, focusing on how Internet use may turn into a problem in adolescence.
+Present the possible losses experienced by some adolescents (those "Stuck Online"). - Present adaptive strategies employed by "real" adolescents (demographics included) showing how some adolescents "juggle" online use while also managing offline responsibilities.
+This may be done by acknowledging developmental challenges as increasingly perplexing ("juggling life") while focusing on behavioural strategies that can be employed, such as self-monitoring and prioritizing. - Counter-present maladaptive strategies and processes, stressing neglecting the offline world as one, again using real-life stories.
+Focus on how Internet use may turn into a problem in adolescence.
+Present the possible vulnerabilities and losses stemming from such processes ("Stuck Online" type). - Shift the responsibility of "good practice" to the adolescents themselves, conveying the message that as they mature and attain more independence (online and offline), they need to take on more responsibility and awareness of their online behaviours.

-To go a step further than awareness, and foster adoption and practice of aforementioned aims, techniques can be introduced in the context of prevention initiatives; these could focus on ways to practice balanced Internet use and maximize benefits from it:
+To go a step further than awareness and foster adoption and practice of aforementioned aims, techniques can be introduced in the context of prevention initiatives.
+These could focus on ways to practice balanced Internet use and maximize benefits from it:

-- Encourage self-observation and self-monitoring and suggest how to accomplish this by providing techniques and online tools.
+• Encourage self-observation and self-monitoring and suggest how to accomplish this by providing behavioural techniques and online tools.

 Online calendars and reminders can be used for self-monitoring.
 Based on research findings, online surveys or apps can be developed with less focus on clinical symptoms and more on underlying processes and lived experiences.
-The aim would be to provide "warning signs" of maladaptive online and positive feedback for adaptive behaviours. - Foster self-control and provide the logic behind doing so, including increased independence and self-reliance.
+The aim would be to raise awareness for the "warning signs" of maladaptive online behaviours and additionally positive feedback for adaptive behaviours.

+• Foster self-control and provide the logic and motives of doing so, including increased independence and self-reliance and a shift from parental control.

-Recommendations for parents should be based on the changing parental role during the adolescent years and to common parental practices of inconsistent advising (revealed in our study) and suggest:
+Recommendations for parents should be based on the changing parental role during the adolescent years and to common parental practices of inconsistent advising revealed in our study.
+These recommendations could be focused around: